 | Termination | Pipe Flanges (for ends) | Thimbles + Wire Rope Clips | End Caps |

-- Weighted Hems: Open the bottom hem and insert a galvanized utility chain along the entire length to reduce billowing.
+- Weighted Hems: Open the bottom hem and insert a galvanized utility chain along the entire length to minimize billowing.

 - Floor Anchors: Install a D-ring into your patio deck.
 Use a carabiner to clip the bottom corner of the curtain to this anchor.

-- The Break-Away Rule: In high-wind zones, use bungee cords for your tie-downs.
-You want the tie-down to snap before the wind force pulls your pergola down.
+- The Release Rule: In high-wind zones, consider using bungee cords for your tie-downs.
+This allows the tie-down to flex or release under extreme pressure, protecting your pergola structure.

-Hanging curtains across a 20-foot span is a permanent structural addition, not a weekend craft project.
-While the "invisible" wire look is tempting, it requires the strongest anchor points.
-While the industrial pipe looks heavy, it is often the most forgiving to install.
-Assess your mounting surface first—whether it is a hollow post, a concrete wall, or a wood soffit—and let that dictate your hardware choice.
-With the right engineering, you will have a seamless, shade-providing wall that lasts for years.
+Hanging curtains across a 20-foot span is a significant architectural enhancement.
+While the "invisible" wire look is sophisticated, it requires robust anchor points.
+The industrial pipe aesthetic, while substantial, is often the most adaptable for installation.
+Assess your mounting surface first—whether it is a hollow post, a concrete wall, or a wood soffit—and let that guide your hardware choice.
+With the right planning, you will create a seamless, shade-providing feature that enhances your home for years.